dy/gl-spectrum/readme.md

 	//0 - bottom, .5 - symmetrically, 1. - top
 	align: 0,

+	//peak highlight balance
+	balance: .5,

 	//display max value trail for the all time.
 	trail: true,

 	//style of rendering: line, bar or fill
 	type: 'line',

+	//width of the bar, applicable only in bar mode
+	barWidth: 2,

-	//colormap for the levels of magnitude
+	//colormap for the levels of magnitude.
+Can be single color for flat fill.
-	colormap: ['black', 'white']
+	palette: ['black', 'white'],

+	//by default transparent
+	background: null
 });

 //pass db values (-100...0 range)